All-in-one ETF portfolios such as Vanguard Balanced ETF Portfolio (VBAL) have made self-directed investing easier than ever.

 VBAL Asset Allocation

-This fund tries to balance your exposure to the bond and stock markets and may be suitable for investors with average risk tolerance.
+This fund balances your exposure to the bond and stock markets and may suit investors with average risk tolerance.

 VBAL underlying funds | Allocation |

-For the equities allocation, financials, technology, industrials, consumer services, and healthcare, stocks make up a majority of the equities exposure.
+For the equities allocation, financials, technology, industrials, consumer services, and healthcare stocks make up most of the equities exposure.

-The bond components are mostly AAA, AA, and A-rated funds with BBB and lower-tier bonds making up just 14.30% of fixed income assets.
+The bond components are mostly AAA, AA, and A-rated funds, with BBB and lower-tier bonds making up a smaller percentage of fixed-income assets.

-As you would expect for an asset allocation ETF portfolio, VBAL offers investors risk management through global diversification.
+As expected for an asset allocation ETF portfolio, VBAL offers investors risk management through global diversification.

-The top-10 market allocation for stocks held by the fund as of June 30, 2021, are:
+The top 10 market allocations for stocks held by the fund are:

-The top-10 market allocation for fixed income assets held by the fund as of June 30, 2021, are:
+The top 10 market allocations for fixed-income assets held by the fund are:

-A total of 17,530 fixed income assets from 62 different markets are held by the fund.
+A total of 18,714 fixed-income assets from 60 different markets are held by the fund.

 Related: Best Money Management Apps in Canada